 Without going into a full post on methodology, economics is a theory-driven discipline in a way like few others.
 This is why I expect that “big data” and “machine learning” techniques will offer only marginal insights in economic research relative to the tried-and-true methods (and I am in good company).
 It is certainly true that some theories may be verified or disproven by data, or entirely new theories emerge via analyzing data that may never have otherwise been discovered.
-However, the main tool of empirical work is to identify and measure causal effects already theorized or hypothesized from solid economic theory.3 Data can never “speak for itself,” because we wouldn’t know what data is worth collecting in the first place.
+However, the main tool of empirical work is to identify and measure causal effects already theorized or hypothesized from solid economic theory.^[I don’t want to take the hardcore position here that there is no validity to empirical work in economics.
+Sometimes multiple economic principles might be operating in combination or against each other through multiple channels in the real world - empirical work helps us to tease them out in a useful way.]
+Data can never “speak for itself,” because we wouldn’t know what data is worth collecting in the first place.
 I like to think about it with the (attributed) Immanuel Kant quote:

 Experience without theory is blind, while theory without experience is mere intellectual play.